sammyd3v/sd-customlogger/README.md

 - Pass through your own custom parameters:

     ```
-    customLogger.info("This is a status info message." {"call":"exampleFunction", "status":"success"});
+    customLogger.info("This is a status info message.", {"call":"exampleFunction", "status":"success"});
     ```

 Example output: `2024-03-18T12:27:20.895Z [INFO] - This is a status info message. {"call":"exampleFunction","status":"success"}`